deeplearning4j/deeplearning4j/word2vec.md

 ###Introduction to Word2vec

-Word2vec is at the heart of text analysis with deep learning.
+Word2Vec is a neural net that processes textual data before they are handled by deep-learning algorithms.
+It is at the heart of text analysis with deep learning.
 While it does not implement deep learning, Word2vec is crucial to getting input in a numerical form that deep-learning nets can ingest -- the vector.
+Its advantage over methods such as Bag of Words is that it retains knowledge of the context surrounding any given word.

-Word2vec creates features without human intervention, and some of those features include the context of individual words; that is, it retains context in the form of multiword windows.
-In machine learning, the meaning of a word is essentially the words that surround it.
+Word2vec creates features without human intervention, including the context of individual words; that context comes in the form of multiword windows.
+(In machine learning, the meaning of a word is the words that surround it.)
 Given enough data, usage and context, Word2vec can make highly accurate guesses as to a word’s meaning (for the purpose of deep learning, a word's meaning is simply a sign that helps to classify larger entities) based on its past appearances.

+Word2vec expects a string of sentences as its input.
+Each sentence -- that is, each list of words -- is vectorized and then compared to other vectorized lists of words in an n-dimensional vector space.
+Related words and/or groups of words appear next to each other in that space.
+Quantifying them allows us to measure their similarities with exactitude, and therefore to cluster them.
+Those clusters form the basis of search, sentiment analysis and recommendations.

 The output of the Word2vec neural net is a vocabulary with a vector attached to it, which can be fed into a deep-learning net for classification/labeling.